-- Master the techniques and procedures covered in this course and understand how they can help you as a manager make better business decisions. - Recognize how these techniques and procedures can help you understand and improve business processes (1) within the company you work for, (2) in a company you wish to acquire or (3) the firm you start and build. - Realize that specific answers are only contingently correct - Appreciate the continuous feedback loop in which operating decisions affect numbers that affect the financial statements which in turn affect operating decisions which affect numbers, etc. - Achieve sufficient mastery of the techniques and procedures covered in this course so you can constructively and confidently challenge numbers generated by others numbers used to guide business decisions and evaluate your performance.
+- Understand how the techniques and procedures covered in this course can help you as a manager make better business decisions. - Increase your comfort level using quantitative techniques to answer questions. - Learn to appreciate the role of assumptions in formulating problem statements and responses to those statements. - Appreciate the continuous feedback loop in which operating decisions affect numbers that affect the financial statements that in turn affect operating decisions that affect numbers, etc. - Achieve sufficient mastery of the techniques and procedures covered in this course so you can constructively and confidently challenge numbers generated by others numbers used to guide business decisions and evaluate your performance.